-Give full acceptance of your feelings even if you are not talking to anyone.
+Give full acceptance of your feelings, even if you are not talking to anyone.

-2 Feel positive at all situations-
+2 Feel positive in all situations-

 When you’re dealing with a painful feeling like rejection, it’s natural to get caught up in the bad feeling.
 It is natural to wonder what caused an incident, but it’s not okay to be too hard on yourself.
 Because negative feeling not only hurts but makes it harder to get over.